senaite/senaite.core/src/senaite/core/tests/doctests/ResultsReport.rst

 Results Report
 --------------

-The ResultsReport content type stores published reports with their PDF and HTML content, metadata about the report format and template, send log for email tracking, and recipient information.
+The ResultsReport content type stores published reports with their PDF content, metadata about the report format and template, send log for email tracking, and recipient information.
 This is the Dexterity successor to the Archetypes-based ARReport.

 Running this test from the buildout directory::